CharuGupta-eng/vsdOSPowerCalc/README.md

           python3 POW.py
  Depending on your system.
-2. Following window open in which you have to enter .txt file name as I enter tg.txt file of DFF using transmission gate after removing lines instructed by python script as shown in 2nd figure.
+2. Following window open in which you have to enter .txt file name as I enter DFFtg.cir file of DFF using transmission gate after removing lines instructed by python script as shown in 2nd figure.
 ## no need to convert .cir to .txt you can also write file name with extension .cir

                                                Python scipt First Step